NUS-Curiosity/VulZoo/README.md

 ## Introduction

-VulZoo is a vulnerability intelligence dataset that integrates various sources of structured and unstructured data.
+VulZoo is a large-scale vulnerability intelligence dataset that integrates various sources of structured and unstructured data.
 It is designed to be used by security researchers, penetration testers, and security analysts to get a comprehensive view of vulnerabilities and their associated data.

 This dataset is divided into two parts: